rawnoob25/Git_and_bash_cheatsheet/git_and_bash_cheatsheet.md

 See this link for uses of the find program: https://linode.com/docs/tools-reference/tools/find-files-in-linux-using-the-command-line/

 ### Git

+* To save commit msg (and subsequently exit commit msg screen) in built-in Git Bash editor, do the following:
+1. Press Esc
+2. Press :x!

 * To list all files tracked by git in (current) working directory, run
 	```bash